hhas/SwiftAutomation/doc-source/7 object-specifiers.md

   TEDIts.size
   TEDIts.words.first

 * One or more conditional/containment tests, implemented as operators/methods on the specifier being tested.
-The left-hand operand/receiver must be a `<var>PREFIX</var>Specifier` instance; the other operand/argument can be anything.
+The left-hand operand/receiver must be a `<var>PREFIX</var>Specifier` instance.
+The right-hand operand/argument can be any value; its type is always `Any`.

   Syntax: